 Possible exposure to communicable diseases, hazardous materials and pharmacological agents.

-Work requires standing and or walking for extended periods of time on clinic days and manual dexterity and hand-eye coordination to perform research study procedures.
+Work requires standing and or walking for extended periods of time and manual dexterity and hand-eye coordination to perform research study procedures.

 Current driver's license issued by the state of residence and good driving record required.

 Ability to travel with overnight stays required as needed.
 Some evening, weekend and holiday work may be required.